 Collaborative action is an important element of achieving greater corporate accountability.
 Not-for-profit organizations, such as the Workforce Disclosure Initiative, have played a central role in driving improved transparency in all forms of human capital management to fill the data gap.

 Five Years Ahead

 Looking five years ahead, we believe the growing awareness of the systemic nature of social issues should ensure that they get the prominence that climate change receives today.
 It is an opportunity for business to show leadership and innovation – especially in a world where so much of government policy has been outsourced to the private sector.

-The activism of shareholders needs to be built upon and turned into engagement, with a forward-looking perspective on a multi-stakeholder world.
+In our view, the activism of shareholders needs to be built upon and turned into engagement, with a forward-looking perspective on a multi-stakeholder world.
 The data will follow and should be no excuse for inaction.
-Behaviour is visible and shapes outcomes more than reporting will ever do.
+Behavior is visible and shapes outcomes more than reporting will ever do.
 The prescient corporation will see that effective stakeholder management is about ensuring future relevance.

 Newton manages a variety of investment strategies.
 Whether and how ESG considerations are assessed or integrated into Newton’s strategies depends on the asset classes and/or the particular strategy involved, as well as the research and investment approach of each Newton firm.
 ESG may not be considered for each individual investment and, where ESG is considered, other attributes of an investment may outweigh ESG considerations when making investment decisions.

 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
 Please note that strategy holdings and positioning are subject to change without notice.